ncsa/XSEDE-Delta/docs/source/index.rst

 -  7 x 1.92TB SAS SSDs

-The $HOME file system has 4 OSTs and is set with a default stripe size of 1.
+The $HOME file system has 4 OSTs and is set with a default stripe size of 1.Â

 The $SCRATCH file system has 8 OSTs and has Lustre Progressive File Layout (PFL) enabled which automatically restripes a file as the file grows.
-The thresholds for PFL restriping for $SCRATCH are
+The thresholds for PFL striping for $SCRATCH are

 ========= ============
 File size stripe count